-In speedrunning Final Fantasy VI (FFVI) (Square, 1994), we can see an expansion of well play if you will, that illustrates a dedication to learning through productive failure (Kapur, 2008) and a commitment to "serious leisure" (Taylor, 2012).
-The social task of speedrunning is one wherein players compete to take apart a 'well' designed game, and remake competitive play experiences from it.
-As players fail productively and in a persistent social context, they illustrate that members of a game's participatory culture (Jenkins, 2006) are able to redefine what counts as 'well play,' and can give us a window into how gaming literacy evolves in a productive, appropriative social context.
-Speedrunning also gives a window into a group of players that value competition and collaboration equally as part of the learning process.
+In speedrunning Final Fantasy VI (FFVI), we can see an expansion of well play that illustrates a dedication to learning through productive failure (Kapur, 2008) and a commitment to "serious leisure" (Taylor, 2012).
+The social task of speedrunning is one wherein players compete to take apart a "well' designed game, and remake new competitive play experiences from it.
+As players fail productively and in a persistent social context, they illustrate that members of a game's participatory culture (Jenkins, 2006) are able to redefine what counts as "well play," and can give us a window into how gaming literacy evolves in a productive, appropriative social context.
+Speedrunning also gives a window into the practices of a group of players that value competition and collaboration equally as part of engagement with games, and, we suspect, as part of process of learning with games.
 As we will show through an analysis of speedrunning in FFVI, speedrunning captures an exciting tension between the designer(s)'s original presumed intent and the active engagement of game players as well as the movement from a casual pastime to a serious leisure activity that for some even becomes a primary vocation.

-A note for the reader on the use of first person and the joint-authored nature of this piece.
+(A note for the reader on the use of first person and the jointauthored nature of this piece.
 "I" will refer to the first author (Cook) and their experiences playing, watching, and learning how to speedrun FFVI.
-The second author (Duncan) contributed to the piece by contextualizing the experiences of Cook in a broader landscape of research and the relevance of these experiences.
+The second author (Duncan) contributed to the piece by contextualizing the experiences of Cook in a broader landscape of research and the relevance of these experiences.)